Applications & Deadlines, How to Apply

 Don't know which degree to apply for?
 Visit our programs and degrees page for descriptions and details, then come back here to apply.

 Application instructions and deadlines for all Michigan Public Health programs are outlined below.
 All graduate programs, require the completion of at least a bachelor degree from a regionally accredited program prior to enrollment.
 Applicants in the process of completing their undergraduate degree during the admission cycle will be asked for a final copy of their transcript stating degree conferred prior to enrollment.

 M.P.H. (including online) and M.H.S.A.

 For Fall 2019

 Any department listed as "open" in SOPHAS is still accepting applications on a rolling basis beyond the listed priority deadline.
 However, applicants are encouraged to apply by the priority deadline to ensure review before capacity is reached, and to have the best chance of financial award consideration.
-Our Fall 2019 application will launch on September 1, 2018.
+Our Fall 2019 application launched on September 1, 2018.

 Applications should be received by U-M SPH by the priority deadline in order to be reviewed under those guidelines.
 Please note that SOPHAS takes approximately 4 weeks to verify grades, process, and mail applications once documents have been received and allow for that time anticipating the priority deadline.
 Applicants will know that their application has been sent to UMSPH when the application status is "verified" in your SOPHAS portal.